jaurund/learning-project-for-RESTAPI-OAuth-SQL-Container/ReadME.md

 2. **Create the table:**
    - Select the new `csvNetflixDB` database.
-   - Open the provided `CreateTable.sql` script in the ~\Database folder here in the project.
+   - Open the provided `CreateTable.sql` script in the `Database/SQLscripts/` folder.
    - Run the script to create the `NetflixDataset` table.

 3. **Import the CSV data:**
    - In SSMS, right-click the `csvNetflixDB` database and choose "Tasks" > "Import Data".
-   - Select the `Netflix Dataset.csv` file as the source from the ~\Database folder in this project.
+   - Select the `Netflix Dataset.csv` file as the source from the `Database/` folder in this project.
    - Map columns as needed and complete the wizard.

    *Alternatively, use a `BULK INSERT` command:*